 Some of the more severe Xanax effects and dangers include alterations in mood, suicidal thoughts, hallucinations, difficulty speaking, slurred speech, impaired coordination, and memory problems.
-It is essential to seek immediate medical help if you are experiencing any severe side effects of alprazolam.
+It is essential to seek immediate medical help if one is experiencing any severe side effects of alprazolam.

 Sometimes an unintended symptom of medication is favorable.
-This is demonstrated by the interesting relationship between Xanax and blood pressure.
+This is demonstrated by the interesting relationship between alprazolam and blood pressure.
 Anxiety can cause a person’s blood pressure to rise dramatically over a short period.
-Therefore, in individuals who are suffering from anxiety-induced hypertension, alprazolam can indirectly lower blood pressure by treating the underlying anxiety.
+Therefore, in individuals suffering from anxiety-induced hypertension, alprazolam can indirectly lower blood pressure by treating the underlying anxiety.

 - Cognitive difficulties